Screws For Plastics

 Core recesses allow additional areas of contact and improved material flow space, reducing compression of the thermoplastic from the shank and helping to create the greatest difference between maximum driving torque required and minimum stripping torque obtained.

 A wide margin of safety is then available for selection of required tightening torque ensuring a secure fastening with maximum long-term reliability.

 Because of its high stripping torques.

-Since screws are of a higher strength than thermoplastic materials, failure is normally due to shear of the female threads formed in the thermoplastic.
+Since screws for plastics are of a higher strength than thermoplastic materials, failure is normally due to shear of the female threads formed in the thermoplastic.
 For a strong assembly, the shear area should be as large as possible, and the pitch as wide as balanced design will allow.

 Due to high resistance to vibration.

 The resistance to loosening of a screw thread is due to effects of friction between the screw thread and the plastic.
 The friction will therefore depend upon the helix angle.
 High angles of helix particularly those attaching to twinthreaded screws for plastics, will reduce friction and compromise resistance to loosening, and should not be selected where vibration is involved in product use.

 Please contact us for in depth design information on material type, boss Ø, hole Ø, penetration depth etc.